skyler-guha/rest-solace/README.rst

 Note:
     | Right now the focus of this library is on the 'messaging' mode for solace message VPNs.
     | In the future I plan to add better support for 'gateway' mode as well.
-    | This library currently uses SEMPv2 for management.
+    | This library currently uses SEMPv2 for management and only supports basic/common management functions.
+You are encouraged to contribute to thr repo if you don't find something you wanted.

 |
 | Check it out at `PyPI <https://pypi.org/project/rest-solace/>`_.